Adaptive Conformal Inference Under Distribution Shift: Adapting conformal inference to distribution shifts

 We compare this algorithm to a non-adaptive alternative that takes $\alpha_t = \alpha$ fixed.
 To measure the performance of these methods across time we examine their local coverage frequencies defined as the average coverage rate over the most recent two years, i.e.

 If the methods perform well then we expect the local coverage frequency to stay near the target value $1-\alpha$ across all time points.

 Daily open prices were obtained from publicly available datasets published by \textit{The Wall Street Journal}.
 The realized local coverage frequencies for the non-adaptive and adaptive conformal methods on four different stocks are shown in Figure \ref{fig:stock_cov}.
-These stocks were selected out of a total of 13 stocks that we examined because they showed a clear failure of the non-adaptive method.
-Adaptive conformal inference was found to perform well on all stocks that we tested (data not shown).
+These stocks were selected out of a total of 12 stocks that we examined because they showed a clear failure of the non-adaptive method.
+Adaptive conformal inference was found to perform well in all cases (see Figure \ref{fig:additional_stocks} in the appendix).

-As a visual aid, the rightmost panel of Figure \ref{fig:stock_cov} shows the moving average $\frac{1}{500} \sum_{r=t-250+1}^{t+250} I_r$ for sequences $\{I_t\}_{1 \leq t \leq T}$ that are i.i.d.~Bernoulli(0.1).
+As a visual comparator, the grey curves show the moving average $1-\frac{1}{500} \sum_{r=t-250+1}^{t+250} I_r$ for sequences $\{I_t\}_{1 \leq t \leq T}$ that are i.i.d.~Bernoulli(0.1).
 We see that the local coverage frequencies obtained by adaptive conformal inference (blue lines) always stay within the variation that would be expected from an i.i.d.
 Bernoulli sequence.
 On the other hand, the non-adaptive method undergoes large excursions away from the target level of $1-\alpha = 0.9$ (red lines).
-For example, in the bottom middle panel we can see that the non-adaptive method fails to cover the realized volatility of Fannie Mae during the 2008 financial crisis, while the adaptive method is robust to this event (see Figure \ref{fig:stock_prices} in the Appendix for a plot of the price of Fannie Mae over this time period).
+For example, in the bottom right panel we can see that the non-adaptive method fails to cover the realized volatility of Fannie Mae during the 2008 financial crisis, while the adaptive method is robust to this event (see Figure \ref{fig:stock_prices} in the Appendix for a plot of the price of Fannie Mae over this time period).